 How to look after your clothes

-Remove garments from wire hangers as soon as possible and put on a correct a shape hanger, otherwise the shoulders and pads could become distorted.
+- Remove garments from wire hangers as soon as possible and put on a correctly shaped hanger, otherwise, the shoulders and pads could become distorted.

-It is good idea to add this site to your favourites for future reference.
+- It is a good idea to add this site to your favourites for future reference.

 GARMENT CARE CODES